eenti/CSM---Obol-DVT-Integration/README.md

 ## Step 4: Start your Distributed Validator Node

+> ❗info
+> Currently, the CDVN repo configures a node for the Holesky testnet.
+It is possible to choose a different network (another testnet, or mainnet) by overriding the .env file.
+From within the charon-distributed-validator-node directory, this will be important when CSM goes to mainnet:

+>.env.sample is a sample environment file that allows overriding default configuration defined in docker-compose.yml.
+Uncomment and set any variable to override its value.

+Setup the desired inputs for the DV, including the network you wish to operate on.
+Check the Charon CLI reference for additional optional flags to set.

+# Copy ".env.sample", renaming it ".env"
+cp .env.sample .env
+The .env

 To run our validator node, we must first run and fully sync and Execution layer client and consensus layer client.
 By default Charon is set to sync execution layer client (geth) and a consensus layer client (lighthouse).

 from the working folder charon-distributed-validator-cluster